Careers and Placements offers you:

 Information and resources on

-Recorded careers sessions and presentations on a range of topics for you to access at a time that suits you, including
+Recorded careers sessions and presentations on a range of topics for you to access at a time that suits you (log into the VLE first to watch these).

 Follow the links from the website (University of York log-in required)